davidheineman/minienv/minienv/examples/tbench/README.md

 - [ ] add from docker compose:
     - [ ] volume mounts
     - [ ] environment keys
+    - [ ] arbitrary docker compose builds, with failures on unsupported configs
 - [ ] there's an issue with image names including ".": `install-windows-3.11`
-- [ ] some tasks (`tasks/security-celery-redis-rce`) use fancy docker-compose features that we can't support
+- [ ] some tasks (`tasks/security-celery-redis-rce`) use fancy docker-compose features that we can't easily support